OntoTKGE: Ontology-Enhanced Temporal Knowledge Graph Extrapolation: Conclusion and Future Work

-To address the sparse entity issue for the task of TKG extrapolation, we propose a novel framework OntoTKGE, which can integrate the ontological and temporal knowledge effectively.
-OntoTKGE is flexible to adapt to many TKG extrapolation models.
-To verify the effectiveness of OntoTKGE, we conduct extensive experiments on $4$ data sets.
-Experimental results show that OntoTKGE improves the performance of many SOTA TKG extrapolation models and surpasses all the baseline methods.
+We propose OntoTKGE, a framework for TKG extrapolation that handles sparse entities by integrating ontological and temporal knowledge effectively.
+It is flexible to adapt to many TKG extrapolation models.
+Experiments on $5$ data sets show it improves many SOTA TKG extrapolation models and surpasses all baselines.
+Future work will include a deeper investigation of the use of Conflict and Mediation Event Observations (CAMEO) in OntoTKGE, and more capable LLMs for higher construction quality and better performance of TKG extrapolation.